pauldlynch/eqguide/guides/frostfell/index.md

 ---
 {% include JB/setup %}

+THese are split into three phases:

+- Searching For Clues, Saving Santug: the first 5 days, starting around the 10th December
+- Most of the Frostfell quests, starting from around 15th December, to some time in January
+- New Years quests: The Clockwork Party Machine/Old Frostbeard, Time for a Change, All You Need is Luck.
+January

 #Santug's Stocking (Frostfell 2006)

 It's a good idea to collect your Adventurer's Stone for fast travel via the Maguses, if you don't already have one.
 If your home city is Crescent Reach, you can start this quest by talking to Vladnelg Galvern sitting outside the upstairs bank.
 This quest series should be doable by all over level 10.